joshuaKnauber/scripting_nodes/README.md

 - [ ] Enable required inputs on run property function
 - [ ] Run script register, unregister
+    - [ ] Breaks when no register or unregister function in script
+    - [ ] Could be improved when register and unregister aren't last in script or code is messy
+    - [ ] Could be moved to a utility function so generated code looks cleaner

 - [ ] Correct outputs for multiple items on enum properties
 - [ ] Editable enum items on function parameter